 The fact that you’re reading this article tells me you’ve been thinking about going back to school to earn your degree.
 That is an awesome idea and one that can lead to more job satisfaction and higher pay.

-History majors explore and interpret past events, studying fascinating topics like art, architecture, and politics throughout history.
+History majors explore and interpret past events, studying fascinating topics like art, architecture, societies, cultures and politics throughout history.
 Graduates walk away with not only a profound appreciation for the past, but also strong analytical, research, writing, and foreign language skills.

 In this article, we’re going to explore everything you need to know about earning a history degree.
 We’ll cover the best history degrees that offer the biggest career potential, compare online programs with traditional programs, and take a look at the differences between Associates, Bachelor’s, Master’s, and Doctoral degrees.